-Our clinical product candidates, which include TV-45070, GDC-0310, along with XEN1101, XEN901, and other compounds in our preclinical and discovery pipeline, are in varying stages of development and will require substantial clinical development, testing and regulatory approval prior to commercialization.
+Our clinical product candidates, which include TV-45070, GDC-0310, and XEN1101, along with our pre-clinical compounds, including XEN901, are in varying stages of development and will require substantial clinical development, testing and regulatory approval prior to commercialization.
 It may be several more years before these product candidates or any of our other product candidates receive marketing approval, if ever.
-If any of our product candidates fail to become approved products, our business, growth prospects, operating results and financial condition may be adversely affected and a decline of our common share price could result.
-For example, in March 2017, we announced topline results from a Phase 2 study designed to evaluate the efficacy, safety, tolerability and systemic exposure of XEN801 for the treatment of moderate to severe facial acne.
-Results from this trial showed that XEN801 did not demonstrate a statistically significant difference from vehicle placebo in its primary endpoint of the percent change in total (inflammatory and non-inflammatory) lesion count from baseline to week 12.
-The results also showed that XEN801 did not demonstrate statistical significance relative to key secondary efficacy endpoints and we have no plans for further development of XEN801.
+If any of our product candidates fail to become approved products, our business, growth prospects, operating results and financial condition may be adversely affected and a decline in the market price of our common shares could result.
+For example, in June 2017, we, along with Teva Pharmaceutical Industries Ltd., or Teva, announced topline results from a Phase 2b clinical trial designed to evaluate the efficacy and safety of TV-45070 for the treatment of post-herpetic neuralgia, or PHN.
+Results from this trial showed that TV-45070 did not meet the primary endpoint of a statistically significant change in pain from baseline to week four as assessed by the numeric rating scale.
+Secondary endpoints were also not met.
+We and Teva plan to further analyze the data from this study to determine the next steps for TV-45070.